BibliothecaDAO/master-scroll/docs/economics/tokens.md

 ## The Open Item Table

-[TODO: insert graphic of these tokens and the item table]

 The project is designed around a core set of composable DAO governed contracts, extendable in the future via modules and upgrading of the core item table contracts.